QixiaLu/azurerm-linter/README.md

 ## Lint Checks

-For additional information about each check, see the documentation in each analyzer's directory (e.g., `passes/AZBP001/README.md`).
+For additional information about each check, see the documentation in passes's directory (e.g., `passes/doc.go`).

 ### Azure Best Practice Checks